jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ------------------

-### Programming is difficult

 &nbsp;

-* because of clerical errors
+### Programming is difficult...

+due to clerical errors.

-* logical mistakes are rare
+Logical mistakes are rare!

 ::: notes